mac-michael/mongoose-os-template/README.md

         * command line:
             1) start xtensa-esp32-elf-gdb.exe -x tools/.gdbinit-command-line build/objs/mongoose-os-template.elf  (debug_start_gdb.bat)
             ![screen](docs/GDB-Debug-session.jpg)
-        * clion:
+        * CLion:
             1) Create GDB remote debug configuration.
-You can use OpenOCD Download & Run however you cannot configure it with additional params (as for now)
+You can use OpenOCD Download & Run however you cannot configure it with additional params (as for now) - for example you have to merge config files into one (interface/ftdi/esp32_devkitj_v1.cfg, board/esp-wroom-32.cfg).
             ![screen](docs/GDB-Remote-config.jpg)
             2) Create custom tool (debug_copy_gdbinit.cmd) and run it before lunch - CLion does not allow to use local .gdbinit as for now so we copy it to %HOME%/.gdbinit before each run.
             3) Select config and press Debug (Alt + F5).